rbclark/showoff-antonin-dvorak/antonin_dvorak/presentation.md

 * He played violin in his father's inn often during his early life.
 * Was encouraged by his mother and father along the way.

-.notes Nelahozeves is now a Czech Village
-.notes He would play violin with other performers while local couples danced.
+.notes Nelahozeves is now a Czech Village.
+He would play violin with other performers while local couples danced.

 !SLIDE bullets transition=fadeZoom
 ## Prague Organ School